 On my desk there’s usually a cappuccino from the kitchen coffee machine (also lockdown legacy), and a notebook with Van Gogh’s Almond Blossom on the cover.
 It mirrors where I am with my fiction — still awakening, beginning to bloom.
 Inside: scribbled phrases, scene fragments, characters I’m not sure how to name yet.

 I write in bursts.
-Around work, around my sons.
+Around work, around my family.
 Mostly short stories.
 I gravitate toward everyday relationships, quiet moments of intimacy, connection or misconnection.
 I’m always trying to join the dots between people.
 I love the micro-escapes short stories offer — for the reader, and for me.